Mining titans, movie moguls: Macau's junket operators branch out

 Despite robust mass market demand, a crackdown on corruption and pervasive graft has seen the supply of millionaire VIP players to Macau decline over the past year, prompting junkets to seek to diversify their income streams.

-Suncity, which makes around HK$135 billion ($17 billion) in monthly gaming turnover, according to Choong, has expanded into mining with iron ore operations in Indonesia.
+Suncity, which makes around HK$135 billion in monthly gaming turnover, according to Choong, has expanded into mining with iron ore operations in Indonesia.

 It has also branched out into financial services in Hong Kong with 24-hour securities, forex and commodities trading, real estate in China, food and beverage, film and media.
-The company has two listed arms, Sun International Resources Limited and Sun Century Group Limited.
+The company has two listed arms, Sun International Resources Limited (8029.HK) and Sun Century Group Limited (1383.HK).

 But the trend for larger junkets, flush with cash from the gambling boom over the past decade, to diversify as a hedge against the volatile VIP gaming sector has accelerated over the last year.